-Yes, but only if your seed grant has ended and you have not been awarded more than two seed grants previously.
+Yes, but only if your seed grant has ended and you have not been awarded two or more seed grants or program grants (in aggregate) previously.
 However, please note that, all other factors being equal, priority will be given to those applicants who have not received prior HSCI seed grant funding.